jm-chung/AI-CLR/README.md

 # AI-CLR

-## Implementation of "Harnessing language models for emerging AI landscaping: A new computational literature review approach"
+## Implementation of "Harnessing language models for computational literature review of emerging AI topics"
 This is an official source code for implementing AI-CLR.